TDAkory/CppLearn/Basic_Concept/Core_Guidelines/01_philosophy.md

 * Look for structured data (objects of classes with invariants) being converted into strings

 ## P.8: Don’t leak any resources

+* prefer RAII
+* Look at pointers: Classify them into non-owners (the default) and owners.
+Where feasible, replace owners with standard-library resource handles (as in the example above).
+Alternatively, mark an owner as such using owner from the GSL.
+* Look for naked new and delete
+* Look for known resource allocating functions returning raw pointers (such as fopen, malloc, and strdup)

+## P.9: Don’t waste time or space

+Many more specific rules aim at the overall goals of simplicity and elimination of gratuitous waste.

+## P.10: Prefer immutable data to mutable data

+better optimization, and you can't have a data race on a constant.

+* Look for “messy code” such as complex pointer manipulation and casting outside the implementation of abstractions.

+## P.12: Use supporting tools as appropriate

+* Static analysis tools
+* Concurrency tools
+* Testing tools

+Be careful not to become dependent on over-elaborate or over-specialized tool chains.
+Those can make your otherwise portable code non-portable.

+## P.13: Use support libraries as appropriate

+* The ISO C++ Standard Library
+* The Guidelines Support Library